hyperFounder/cpp-notes/DSA/stacks and queues/queue.md

 ## Linked List implementation of a Queue
 - This is basically a singly linked list with two pointers, *head (i.e: *front) at the start of the queue and *tail at the end of the queue.
-- To enqueue, we insert at the end
+- To enqueue, we insert at the end.
-- To dequeue, we delete from the beginning
+- To dequeue, we delete from the beginning.

 ```c
 #include <stdio.h>